bglawson1001/4143-PLC-Lawson/Assignments/P04/concurrent_images/readme.md

-This is all images that the concurrent function downloaded.
+This is all of the images the concurrent function downloaded.